Appeals, Post-Conviction, Federal Criminal Defense

-Whether you are accused of a crime, have recently been found guilty, or are already serving time, you need a criminal defense attorney to assert and protect your rights, and who is familiar and experienced with the appellate and post-conviction processes at the state and federal level.
-Appellate and post-conviction law is riddled with legal intricacies that depend upon the unique details of each case.
+Whether you are accused of a crime, have recently been found guilty, or are already serving a prison sentence, you need a criminal defense attorney to assert and protect your rights, and who is familiar and experienced with the appellate and post-conviction processes at the state and federal levels.
+Appellate and post-conviction law is riddled with legal intricacies (“procedural hurdles”) that depend upon the unique details of each case.
 You need an experienced appeals attorney willing to listen to your story, and then investigate the evidence, conduct rigorous legal research, construct a winning defense, and then deliver all of it in a clear and cogent manner to your judges and/or jurors.
 Only an experienced defense attorney can do all these things to maximize the possibility of a positive legal outcome for your case.

 If you are charged with a crime, don’t let fear overwhelm you.
 Just as there are laws written to conform citizens’ conduct, define crimes, and provide law enforcement with investigative powers, there are also laws designed to protect you or your loved one, the accused.
 We are told from an early age that anyone accused of a crime is innocent until proven guilty, and that defendants are guaranteed a fair trial.
 But we are not told that the prosecution is not the party responsible for ensuring that you receive justice.
 The reality is that your defense attorney is the person most responsible for ensuring recognition of your legal rights, and your entitlement to fair treatment and trial.
 If you select the wrong appellate or post-conviction attorney, your rights can be all but lost, and the consequences will often last a lifetime.

 If you are charged with a crime, contact the Law Office of Jonathan Laurans for a free consultation.